-Other Australian institutions include the Resolution Institute (RI) which oversees and facilitates domestic arbitrations in Australia.
-The RI has published its own Arbitration Rules and maintains a panel of arbitrators for parties to select from.
+Other Australian institutions include the Resolution Institute (RI), which oversees and facilitates domestic arbitrations in Australia.
+The RI has published its own Arbitration Rules, which are modelled on the UNCITRAL Rules.
+The 2023 RI Arbitration Rules are the current iteration.
+Like ACICA, the RI maintains a panel of arbitrators for parties to select from.
 The RI also produces an array of useful resources to assist parties in understanding the arbitral process.